 Read more about Harvard professor Michael Porter’s approach to creating ‘shared value’ in Business right here.

 Try to understand their position and stakes and search for ways to make supplier engagement more marketable for your suppliers.
 For example, you could challenge your suppliers to use more expensive renewable materials, and in return, you can offer them a long-term contract,

 Developing a long-term relationship with your key-suppliers, allows you to create strategic improvement scenarios and provides a backup that can help both of you succeed in this sustainable improvement process.

-However, there are multiple ways in which you can approach your suppliers.
-Of course, this approach should fit with the size of your company, your company’s culture and values, and your position in the supply chain.
+There are multiple ways in which you can approach your suppliers.
+And the approach should fit the size of your company, your company’s culture and values, and your position in the supply chain.
 In the table below you can find the most common collaboration approaches described (Image 3).

 If you are searching for new suppliers, take a good look at your environmental data and set certain selection criteria for yourself.
-You can search for suppliers based on shared values and mission statements- which often form a solid base for developing joint projects or strong relationships.
+These criteria can be based on shared values and mission statements- which often form a solid base for developing joint projects or strong relationships.

-Of course, here you can also look for suppliers that offer similar products, but have credible information/environmental data to prove their sustainability.
-For non-critical suppliers, think of cleaning products- sourcing for these alternative products is the easiest.
+You can also look for suppliers that offer similar products, but have credible information/ environmental data to prove their sustainability.
+For example, with non-critical suppliers (think of cleaning products) sourcing for alternative products is the easiest.

 Step 4: Set sustainability or circularity targets in collaboration with suppliers

 After you agree with your suppliers on a reduction strategy based on shared value, start setting up fitting sustainability key performance indicators (KPI’s).
 These targets will help you and your suppliers evaluate your progress and track supplier performance.
 Next, define a common baseline and decide on a policy should your baseline be adjusted.